berybox/KEC/MANUAL.md

 ## Principle of operation
 In general, KEC is designed to use **target** and **non-target** genomes to find unique sequences in **target**.
 The principle of KEC algorithm can be devided into 3 main stages: **K-mer creation**, **crossreferencing of the K-mers** and **merging surviving K-mers into longer sequences**.

 In the first stage all input sequences (both target and non-target) are used to create K-mers by sliding windows approach.

 <img src="./assets/manual_fig01.png" width="350" height="auto">

 >K-mer size is a mandatory parameter and its selection is discussed in a  [separate section](#k-mer-size-selection).

+The K-mers are stored in two seaprate [hash tables](https://en.wikipedia.org/wiki/Hash_table) (map structure in Go) for target and non-target respectively.
+The main advantage of hash table is its time complexity for search and insertion which is constant on average and linear in worst case scenario (O(1) to O(n)).
+This allows KEC to operate very fast even with big datasets (with more data the time needed to complete the search only grows linearly in worst case).